The History of Eric Clapton

 Like Eric Clapton, Randell Young plays a modified Stratocaster and gets that sweet Clapton guitar tone using just the amplifier and guitar — not a single noisy, pedal-based sound processor or amp modeler to be found anywhere.
 There are countless well-known and well-loved guitar licks and many solos that are presented verbatim; and, just as you would hear at any of Eric Clapton’s live show, there are also many solos that are improvised — in the style of Eric Clapton, of course.

 Like Nathan East (Clapton’s long-time touring bassist), The Dominos keep the original bass lines where they continue to work well (Badge and Sunshine of Your Love for example) but also update some of the older tunes with a more groove-friendly, R&B authentic bass line.
-Aaron Hice (bass) and Raymond Genovese (drums) hold down The Dominos’ rhythm section.
-Olivia Kyla and Elissa Sophia Metropoulos, both strong lead vocalists, bring great pitch and blend to the backup vocals while covering The Dominos’ meticulously arranged piano and organ parts.
+Aaron Hice (bass) and Vinny Massaro (drums) hold down The Dominos’ rhythm section.
+Ruby Greenberg and Elissa Sophia Metropoulos (keys), both strong lead vocalists, bring great pitch and blend to the backup vocals while covering The Dominos’ piano and organ parts.

-With a few notable exceptions necessary for continuity, the songs are presented in the chronological order of their original release.
-The History of Eric Clapton is generally presented as a two-hour show with no intermission or a 90-minute first show followed by an intermission and a 60-minute second show but can be shortened or expanded to accommodate any format.
+The History of Eric Clapton can be presented as a two-hour show with no intermission or as a 90-minute first show followed by an intermission and a 70-minute second show but can be shortened or expanded to accommodate any format.
+The Dominos have over three hours of material properly arranged and rehearsed.
 The material presented is so epic that every song literally has its own Wikipedia page.

 There are no backing tracks, auto-tune or sequencing.
-Every note is performed live by Randell Young, Aaron “The Wolf” Hice, Olivia Kyla, Elissa Sophia Metropoulos and Raymond Genovese.
+Every note is performed live by Aaron Hice, Ruby Greenberg, Randell Young, Elissa Sophia Metropoulos and Vinny Massaro.

 Sync license and copyright clearance for The Dominos | Highlights from Campus JAX provided by WATH (Account: Randell Young).